 My Best Work Habits

 I love to read about the work habits of successful people so I’m always trying to hone my good work habits to model after them.
-It helps that I am a morning person but as I am my own boss, I am in charge of my own career development and so it is important that I continue working on developing good work habits.
+It helps that I am a morning person but as I am my own boss, I am in charge of my own career development and in an age of increasing distraction, I’ve spent a lot of this summer trying to hone in on better work habits.
+Because, in short, I feel I’ve been failing myself on being a version of my best self of late.

-This habit is new for me this year and it’s been the best thing to happen to my productivity and really helps in planning your day.
-Instead of trying to get everything on my to-do list done every day (and often failing), each night I now create a to-do list for the following day with my *most important* To-Dos.
+I’ve been doing daily to do lists since 2020 and it was a game changer for me.
+Instead of trying to get everything on my to-do list done every day (and often failing), each night I now create a to-do list for the following day with my *most important* To-Dos and the things I’d like to achieve for my personal life, too.

 Ideally, they go in order of the most important tasks to the least important and this allows me to stay focused on what I really need to get done day to day.
 Whatever is at the bottom of the list, if it doesn’t get done, it doesn’t get done.
 I just move those items to the following day’s to-do list if it’s still of importance.
 I keep these daily to-do lists on my Notes app and check them off as they get done throughout the day.